14 Must-Try Restaurants in Bangkok

 +66 2 223 9592

-In many ways, Bangkok is a Chinese city, a fact often reflected in its cuisine.
-One of the most beloved Chinese-style restaurant types is khaao tom kui, with kitchens consisting of a couple of wok burners and a bunch of trays piled high with meat, seafood, and vegetables.
-At this popular establishment, point to whatever looks good—some clams, maybe, or a clutch of Chinese kale—and a cook will fry it up to order alongside a bowl of soupy rice.
-As its name suggests, the Chinatown restaurant has supposedly been around for a century, and generations of locals know, seemingly instinctively, to order the savory minced pork stir-fried with Chinese olive, or the spicy, tart dried fish salad.
+In many ways, Bangkok is a Chinese city, a fact that’s often reflected in its cuisine.
+One of the most beloved Chinese-style restaurants is khao tom kui, a semi-open-air kitchen that consists of a couple of wok burners and trays piled high with meat, seafood, and vegetables.
+Point to whatever looks good—some clams, maybe, or a bunch of Chinese kale—and a cook will fry it to order alongside a bowl of soupy rice.
+As its name indicates, the Chinatown restaurant has supposedly been around for a century, and the go-to order for generations of locals is the savory minced pork stir-fried with Chinese olives, or the spicy, tart dried fish salad.

 64 Thanon Tanao